-2. The Applicant must assess and manage development-related risks to ensure that there are no exceedances of the criteria and/or performance measures in this consent.
+2. The Proponent must assess and manage project-related risks to ensure that there are no exceedances of the criteria and/or performance measures in schedule 3.
 Any exceedance of these criteria and/or performance measures constitutes a breach of this consent and may be subject to penalty or offence provisions under the EP&A Act or EP&A Regulation.

-Where any exceedance of these criteria and/or performance measures has occurred, the Applicant must, at the earliest opportunity:
+Where any exceedance of these criteria and/or performance measures has occurred, the Proponent must, at the earliest opportunity:

-- (a) take all reasonable and feasible measures to ensure that the exceedance ceases and does not recur; - (b) consider all reasonable and feasible options for remediation (where relevant) and submit a report to the Department describing those options and any preferred remediation measures or other course of action; and - (c) implement remediation measures as directed by the Planning Secretary.
+- (a) take all reasonable and feasible measures to ensure that the exceedance ceases and does not recur; - (b) consider all reasonable and feasible options for remediation (where relevant) and submit a report to the Department describing those options and any preferred remediation measures or other course of action; and - (c) implement remediation measures as directed by the Planning Secretary; to the satisfaction of the Planning Secretary.